-- Ask the nurses to not vigorously rub the baby after birth unless needed for resuscitation.
+- Ask the nurses not vigorously to rub the baby after birth unless needed for resuscitation.
 This ensures less vernix is removed.

-In 1998, I had a friend who insisted on delaying her baby’s bath at a hospital in Chattanooga, TN.
+In 1998, I had a friend who insisted on delaying her baby's bath at a hospital in Chattanooga, TN.
 She also declined the Vitamin K and Hep B vaccination.
 Guess what?
-They called social services on her, and they harassed her family for months because of her outlandish ideas about birth.
+They called social services on her and harassed her family for months because of her outlandish ideas about birth.

 This study concluded with: